Shashank6717/Amazon-Clone-Frontend/README.md

 ## ⏱️ Development Time

-This project took me several weeks to complete as I was learning HTML and CSS from scratch.
+This project was completed in 2023, marking my first step into web development.
 The process included:

 - Learning HTML basics
 - Understanding CSS properties